dattran92/rabbit-demo/readme.md

 - dat.test: Name of the exchange
 - test.1: Routing key for the messages to that exchange
 - 1000: Number of messages to push

+##### worker

+For ease of understanding, we do creating the queue manually.
+In the real world, when creating the queue in the application, we should try binding the queue to the exchange to make sure we never miss any configuration.

+So in this example, just need to provide the queue name

+`$ node worker test_q`

+- test_q: Name of the queue